frun36/strobe-tuner/README.md

 # Strobe tuner
 An attempt to simulate a strobe tuner.
-Currently it works only with generated pure sine waves - you can change the wheel frequency with provided buttons, and you can see how the wheel drifts depending on the frequency.
+You can set the wheel spinning frequency, and use your microphone to feed it tones.
+As of now, it works well enough with pure sine waves, however it has some problems with more complex waveforms.